 Treating Pediatric Patients: A Comprehensive Two Day Continuous Hands-On Course with Dr. Doron Kochman & Dr. Sean McLaren [June]

-To register for this course, please select the amount of attendees registering and select either date of the course (June 6 & 7, 2020) – selecting one day from the calendar below will still register you for both days of the program.
-If more than one attendee is registering at one time, please include the other registrants name in the “Additional information” field at checkout
+To register for this course, please select the date of the course in the dropdown above and add to cart.
+If you are registering for more than one person, please include the other registrants name in the “Additional information” field at checkout.

 Presenters: Doron Kochman, DDS FAAPD, ABPD & Sean McLaren, DDS, FACD